Attractions in the Everglades

 Local Attractions in Everglades City

-Everglades Seafood Festival: The 40th edtition of this Everglades City seafood fest was held February 8-10 in 2013 and about the same time every year.
-Very popular, the show offeres a large number of arts and crafts, live entertainment, a wide range of food, and attractions for the kids.
+Everglades Seafood Festival: The-s celebration is nearly 50 years old and is held in February every year.
+Very popular, the show offers a large number of arts and crafts, live entertainment, a wide range of food, and attractions for the kids.
 Fresh local seafood is the main draw.

 Smallwood Store Museum: Located at Chokolosee Island, the store and museum is a US National Historic Site.
 Opened in the 10,000 Islands of Florida, the store became a museum in 1989.